Reverb Effect - what is it and how does it work

 Working from the image we can now ascertain a few bits of important information:

-In the video I run a vocal take through two different reverb plugins.
+In the Reverb Effect – what is it and how does it work video I run a vocal take through two different reverb plugins.
 I explain how reverb works and demonstrate to you how the various reverb parameters affect the sound’s overall texture.
 I explain how iZotope Ozone Reverb and Toneboosters TB Reverb work and how best to use them to process female vocals.
 I show you what the best settings are to use in achieving different reverb textures.

 Plugins used in this video: